-These gluten-free coffee cake muffins are soft, fluffy, and piled high with a buttery cinnamon crumb topping—just like the bakery version!
-These homemade gluten-free muffins feel like a little morning luxury, but they’re simple enough to whip up any time.
+These gluten-free coffee cake muffins are soft, fluffy, and piled high with a buttery cinnamon crumb topping, just like what you would find in a bakery!
+These homemade gluten-free muffins taste like a little morning luxury, but they are simple enough to whip up any time.

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten-Free Flour Blend – I tested this recipe with the blends listed above.
+- Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure, Bob’s Red Mill 1:1 Blend, and my new gluten-free pastry and cake flour blend that is linked above.
 If you are curious how blends perform, check out my gluten-free muffin test, where I tested the same recipe with four different flour blends.

-• Binder – If your blend doesn’t contain a binder like xanthan gum, add 3/4 teaspoon to the dry ingredients.
+- Binder – If your blend doesn’t contain a binder such as xanthan gum, add 3/4 teaspoon to the dry ingredients.
 A binder is critical in gluten-free baking to help hold your baked goods together.

 Decide what kind of muffin top you want.
-Using a high initial temperature helps muffins rise quickly into tall domes.
+Using a high initial temperature helps muffin tops rise quickly into tall domes.
 If you’re using convection, the muffins may bake too quickly on the outside and stay raw inside.

-• For taller dome tops: Preheat the oven to 425º F.
+- For taller dome tops, preheat the oven to 425°F.

-• For regular muffin tops: Preheat the oven to 350º F.
+- For regular muffin tops, preheat the oven to 350°F.

 Step 1: Combine the flour, cane sugar, baking powder, and salt in a large mixing bowl.
 Whisk thoroughly to break up any clumps.